 This is one of the reasons that intentionally creating a company culture often gets neglected.
 A sense of culture develops in every workplace, whether it’s intentional or not.
 It’s an organic process that takes form on its own.
 Businesses that take time to coherently develop culture can steer it to their advantage.

-What is culture of care?
+What is a culture of care?

 It starts with connecting people to the company’s mission statement.
 You should already be communicating what your company is all about through a focused, actionable mission statement.

 The next piece is helping people discover how they fit in with that mission statement.
-If your mission statement is ‘change for a better world’, then how do your employees become part of that change and what does a ‘better world’ look like for them?
+If your mission statement is ‘change for a better world’, then how do your employees become part of that change, and what does a ‘better world’ look like for them?
 How are you showing your customers that your changes are creating that better world?